List of people who have walked across Australia: William Wills

 William Wills was a member of the famous Victorian Exploring Expedition.
 He was originally appointed as third-in-command, surveyor, astronomical and meteorological observer of the expedition in July 1860 on a salary of £300 a year.
 The expedition left Melbourne on 20 August 1860 with a total of 19 men, 27 camels and 23 horses.
 They reached Menindee on 16 October 1860 where Landells resigned following an argument with Burke, where Wills was promoted to second-in-command.
 Burke, along with William Wills, John King, and Charley Gray, reached the mangroves on the estuary of the Flinders River near where the town of Normanton now stands, on 9 February 1861.
 Flooding rains and swamps meant they never saw open ocean.
 Upon returning, the expedition was weakened by starvation and exposure, and was hampered by the tropical monsoon downpours of the wet season.
 Wills died alone at a place called Breerily Waterhole on Cooper Creek in South Australia while waiting for rescue.
 Burke died soon after.
 The exact date of their deaths is unknown, but has generally been accepted to be 28 June 1861.

 John King

 John King was an Irish soldier who achieved fame as an Australian explorer.
 He was responsible for the welfare of the camels used during the Burke and Wills expedition who reached the Gulf of Carpentaria.
-King was the sole survivor of the four men of the expedition, and survived with the help of Aborigines until he was found on 15 September by Edwin Welch – the surveyor in Alfred William Howitt's Victorian Contingent Party.
+King was the sole survivor of the four men of the expedition, and survived with the help of Aboriginal people until he was found on 15 September by Edwin Welch – the surveyor in Alfred William Howitt's Victorian Contingent Party.
 King returned to Melbourne and was hailed as a hero.
 King never fully recovered from the expedition, and died prematurely of pulmonary tuberculosis on 15 January 1872 aged 33.